Larry Grossman (politician): Politics

 Grossman's first foray into politics was in the Toronto municipal election of 1972.
 He competed for alderman in Ward 11, but lost, coming third behind Anne Johnston and David Smith.

-When his father retired, Grossman contested and won in the riding of St. Andrew—St. Patrick in the 1975 election, defeating Ontario New Democratic Party candidate Barbara Beardsley by 419 votes.
+When his father retired, Grossman contested and won in the provincial riding of St. Andrew—St. Patrick in the 1975 election, defeating Ontario New Democratic Party candidate Barbara Beardsley by 429 votes.
 He was re-elected in the 1977, 1981, and 1985 elections.

 After serving as parliamentary assistant to the Attorney General from 1975 to 1977, Grossman was appointed to cabinet on September 21, 1977 as Minister of Consumer and Commercial Relations.
 On October 18, 1978, Grossman was shuffled to Minister of Industry and Tourism.

 Grossman was promoted to the high-profile position of Health Minister on February 18, 1982, and was named Provincial Treasurer and Minister of Economics on July 6, 1983.

 In cabinet, Grossman's progressive views earned him a reputation as a Red Tory, and he clashed with his own party after then-Health Minister Frank Miller closed the Kensington Hospital in Grossman's riding.